RoyMahlab/GRU-LSTM-FED/README.md

 Using OPTUNA for tuning of hyper parameters

-Compering the results with themselves and with the naive prediction (average weekly gain)
+Compering the results and the naive prediction (average weekly gain)

 Presenting the results
 # Training methods